Joc Pederson Player Props: Giants vs. Astros

 Joc Pederson At The Plate

-- Pederson is hitting .231 with three doubles, a triple, two home runs and nine walks.
+- Pederson is hitting .236 with three doubles, a triple, three home runs and 10 walks.

-- Pederson has picked up a hit in 11 games this season (68.8%), including one multi-hit game.
+- Pederson has had a base hit in 12 of 17 games this year, and multiple hits once.

-- In 16 games played this year, he has gone deep in two of them.

-- Pederson has had at least one RBI in 43.8% of his games this season (seven of 16), with more than one RBI three times (18.8%).
+- Pederson has driven in a run in eight games this season (47.1%), including four games with more than one RBI (23.5%).

-- In five of 16 games this season, he has scored, including multiple runs once.
+- He has scored at least once six times this year (35.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.